-SPRINGFIELD — In an unprecedented show of bi-partisan unity, 34 Democratic and 18 Republican state senators joined House members of both parties to overwhelmingly override Governor Bruce Rauner's veto of Comptroller Susana Mendoza's Debt Transparency Act.
+SPRINGFIELD, IL — In an unprecedented show of bi-partisan unity, 34 Democratic and 18 Republican state senators joined House members of both parties to overwhelmingly override Governor Bruce Rauner's veto of Comptroller Susana Mendoza's Debt Transparency Act.

 "I want to thank every member of the Illinois State Senate who came together in bi-partisan support of transparency today," Comptroller Mendoza said.
 "The taxpayers of Illinois are the real winners here.
 For too long, governors of both parties have been able to hide unpaid bills at their agencies.
 This legislation opens up government to citizens, taxpayers and my office, which is charged with paying the state's bills."

 The Debt Transparency Act requires The Governor's agencies to report monthly, instead of just three months late once a year, how many bills they are sitting on.
 In less than three years, Governor Rauner has more than tripled the state's backlog of unpaid bills from $5 billion to $16.7 billion.
 He vetoed the bill passed by both houses in order to avoid having to disclose how many bills he is hiding from public view.